sohrabganjian/Python-Codes/README.md

 * <p><a href="https://github.com/sohrabganjian/Python-Codes/blob/master/Comparing%20Folders.ipynb">Comparing Folders.ipynb</a> - This compares the content of two folders.</p>

 * <p><a href="https://github.com/sohrabganjian/Python-Codes/blob/master/merge_split.ipynb">merge_split.ipynb</a> - This lets you remove specific pages and merge other PDFs at specified pages.
 See this link for more details.</p>

+<p><a href="https://github.com/sohrabganjian/Python-Codes/blob/masterDevice%20Performance.ipynb">Device Performance.ipynb</a> - This code let's you measure a quick benchmark for your device.
+Expect the running to be between 24 to 50 seconds. </p>